Apply for a Program / Major

 Request to have your official transcripts sent to the Admissions office.
-Transcripts (high school, college, and GED/HiSET scores) are only considered official when sent from institute to institute.
+Transcripts (high school, college, and GED/HiSET scores) are considered official only when sent from institute to institute or from an approved, secure third-party agency. (i.e National Student Clearinghouse, Parchment).
 Transcripts hand delivered, even if in a sealed envelope, will be considered unofficial.

 Please send the following official transcripts:

 Official high school transcripts showing graduation and/or GED or HiSET scores.
 You must be a high school graduate or equivalent to enroll in a program / major.
 View our High School Diploma Verification Process.

 Official college transcripts if you have taken college-level classes in high school or attended another college, university, or trade school and would like to receive possible credit.
 See Transferring Credits to Hawkeye.

 Military transcripts.
 See military branch transcript request websites.

 Official high school and college transcripts received since 2008 should already be on file with the college.
 Contact Admissions if you have questions about previously submitted transcripts and assessment scores.

 We will send you a letter of acceptance or non-acceptance in the mail notifying you of your acceptance status once you have completed the steps above.

 Please allow one to two weeks for processing.

 Letter of Acceptance